w5xd/PacketRainGauge/README.md

 <li>The bottom side i2c pullup positions, R1 and R3, can each have a 4.7K
 resistor installed.
 Two SMD 0603 size resistors just fit inside a hole in the PCB designed to clear them.
-Alternatively, REV02 of the PCB has positions for SMD 0804  pull up resistors if that is more convenient to install.
+Alternatively, REV02 of the PCB has positions for SMD 0804  pull up resistors that are not quite so tiny.
 <li>The 330 ohm resistor just inside pins D11 and D12 can be removed (or cut with a diagonal
 cutter.)
 This
 disables the green LED to prevent its battery drain and load on the SCK line.
+The LED is almost never turned on by the sketch, so removing it saves very little.
 </ul>

 PCB Parts
 <ul>
-<li>Sparkfun Arduino Pro Mini in 3.3V
+<li>Sparkfun Arduino <a href='https://www.sparkfun.com/arduino-pro-mini-328-3-3v-8mhz.html'>Pro Mini</a> in 3.3V
-<li>Sparkfun RFM69HCW
+<li>Sparkfun <a href='https://www.sparkfun.com/rfm69hcw-wireless-transceiver-915mhz.html'>
+RFM69HCW</a></li>
 <li><a href=''>Si7210 I2C Hall effect sensor in SOT-23-5 package</li>
 <li><a href='https://www.ti.com/lit/ds/symlink/sn74hcs27.pdf'>SN74HCS27DR Triple 3-Input NOR Gates with Schmitt-Trigger Inputs in 14 SOIC package</li>
 <li><a href='https://www.ti.com/lit/ds/symlink/tmp175.pdf'></a>TMP175 temperature sensor in 8 SOIC package